Science, Society and Environmental Change in the First Millennium CE

 2. How did they respond both intellectually and socially to these changing conditions?

-Research Challenges
+Research Significance

-SSE1K addresses issues which have been raised as significant challenges for collaborative study of climate change but have yet to be fully addressed.
+SSE1K addresses issues that have been raised as significant challenges for collaborative study of climate change but have yet to be fully addressed.
 It will investigate how the circulation of knowledge and adaptability intersect with sustainability and resilience in pre-modern societies, and how human perceptions and ways of thinking shaped societal, political, or religious responses to environmental/climatic change.

 Methodology

-The project will integrate textual, archaeological, and environmental evidence to investigate a large geographical area (the Mediterranean) at a scale which balances human lived experience and climate trends (the first millennium CE) over macro- and micro-levels.
+The project will integrate textual, archaeological, and environmental evidence to investigate a large geographical area (the Mediterranean) at a scale that balances human lived experience and climate trends (the first millennium CE) over macro- and micro-levels.
+This integration is crucial in producing a holistic picture of past knowledge, resilience, and sustainability, and will change the ways that scholars understand the relationships between past humans and environmental/climatic fluctuation.

 Financiële details & Tijdlijn